-What the heck is device authentication in CMMC?
+What the heck is a CMMC enclave?

 All federal government contractors handle Federal Contract Information (FCI) in some form or another.
 We cover the definition of FCI in a previous post, but